paulo-xavier/Halloween-Memory_Card/README.md

 This project was developed using **HTML**, **CSS**, and **JavaScript** to create an interactive and visually memory game for the Halloween season.

 ### Features
-- **Halloween-Themed Cards**: Each card contains a unique Halloween element, adding to the spooky atmosphere.
+- **Halloween-Themed Cards**: Each card contains a unique Halloween element, adding to the spooky atmosphere. 🎃
-- **Jump Scares**: Selecting incorrect cards may trigger surprises, adding an extra thrill to the game.
+- **Jump Scares**: Selecting incorrect cards may trigger surprises, adding an extra thrill to the game. 👻
-- **Random card shuffling**: The game automatically shuffles the cards sequence each time the page is reloaded.
+- **Random card shuffling**: The game automatically shuffles the cards sequence each time the page is reloaded. 🎴
+- **Responsiveness**: Feel free to play on mobile devices! 📱

 ### How to Play
 1. Click to flip two cards.